-Finally, treat the kids to the alien autopsy display conveniently located near the gift shop.
-The International UFO Museum and Research Center is all in good fun and therefore totally worth an hour of your time.
-It is located at 114 N. Main St. in downtown Roswell.
-The museum is open (and the saucer lands) 7 days a week from 9 a.m. to 5 p.m.
-Admission is $5.
-For more information click here.
+Meanwhile, treat the kids to the alien autopsy display conveniently located near the UFO museum gift shop.
+The International UFO Museum and Research Center is all in good fun and certainly worth an hour of your time.

 Turn Up The Volume And Check Out Our Video Below